 MA students complete a thesis during their second year of study.
 Many of these projects result in excellent, thoughtful research that becomes integrated into classroom practice, results in published articles, or evolves into dissertation projects.
 These are just a few recent thesis projects:

-Numerous students in the Rhetoric, Writing, and Culture MA have been accepted in prestigious PhD programs in rhetoric and composition, worked in private industry, and teach at numerous schools:
+Students in the Rhetoric, Writing, and Culture MA have been accepted to prestigious PhD programs in rhetoric and composition, work in private industry, and teach at numerous schools: